Updated June 2, 2026

 The Structure of a Strong Forbes Article

 Forbes articles that perform — by read depth, social sharing, and editor relationship maintenance — follow a consistent architecture.
 The opening paragraph establishes the problem or tension immediately, typically with a statistic or a direct assertion that challenges a common assumption.
-The second and third paragraphs provide the "why this matters now" context: a market development, a data point, a pattern observed across multiple clients or industries.
+The second and third paragraphs provide the "why this matters now" context: a market development, a data point, or a pattern observed across multiple companies or industries.
 The body (three to five subheaded sections) delivers the actual argument in concrete, specific terms — specific percentages, named frameworks, real operational decisions, measurable outcomes.
 The conclusion offers three or fewer actionable takeaways that a reader can implement in the next 30 days.
 Every section earns its place by advancing the central argument; exposition for its own sake gets cut by editors and should be cut by writers before submission.

 What Forbes Editors Actually Reject